SuperValou/SuperValou/README.md

 ![Dab Dashers Gameplay](https://github.com/SuperValou/SuperValou/blob/master/Resources/DabDashers/DD_gameplay.png)

 #### What's this?
 A 2D-rythme-game where you have to dab on the beat to win against the other player.
-Keep the pace or loose the race!
+Keep the pace or lose the race!

 ![Dab Dashers Main Menu](https://github.com/SuperValou/SuperValou/blob/master/Resources/DabDashers/DD_main_menu.png)

 #### Context
 It was done during a three days game jam that took place during **September 2017**.
-The theme was **Battle Aracde**, and we were a team of **five people**: two game designers, a level designer, a sound desginer, and a programmer (me).
+The theme was **Battle Arcade**, and we were a team of **five people**: two game designers, a level designer, a sound designer, and a programmer (me).

 #### Repository
 https://github.com/SuperValou/DabDashers